jonasm2-cs/Azure-SOC-Project/README.md

 ### Step 4: Verify
 <img width="1275" height="954" alt="image" src="https://github.com/user-attachments/assets/13aba5c7-18c5-467a-b4e8-69f32b7ee07a" />

-1. In a new tab > Go to Log Analytics Workspace > Click on LAW-SOC-LAB-0000
+1. In a new tab > Go to Log Analytics Workspace > Click on "LAW-SOC-LAB-0000"
-2. On the Left hand side Click on Logs > Close pop-ups > Switch to KQL mode on the top right (Formerly Simple Mode)
+2. On the Left hand side Click on "Logs" > Close pop-ups > Switch to "KQL mode" on the top right (Formerly Simple Mode)
 3. On the top panel > Type "Security Event"

 ## P7.
-Uploading Geoloaction Data to Microsoft Sentinel
+Uploading Geolocation Data to Microsoft Sentinel
 **Objective:** Import a list of Locations to determine where our Failed login attempts are coming from.
 <img width="1180" height="685" alt="image" src="https://github.com/user-attachments/assets/56378224-654d-4d01-a303-2f4c3fc95f34" />

 1. Save this <a href="https://raw.githubusercontent.com/joshmadakor1/lognpacific-public/refs/heads/main/misc/geoip-summarized.csv" >list</a> as a .csv to your computer
 2. On the Azure Portal > Open Microsoft Sentinel > Click on our Instance "LAW-SOC-LAB-0000"
-3. On the Left-side Panel Click on Watchlist (under Configuration) > Redirect to Microsoft Defender > Click New 3.Watchlist Wizard (General Tab):
+3. On the Left-side Panel Click on "Watchlist" (under Configuration) > Redirect to Microsoft Defender > Click "New" 3.Watchlist Wizard (General Tab):
-   - Name: geoip
+   - **Name:** geoip
-   - Alias: geoip
+   - **Alias:** geoip
 4. Watchlist Wizard (Source Tab):
    - Browse for files > upload .csv file from Step 1
-   - Searchkey*: network
+   - **Searchkey*:** network
 5. Review and Create